70aa-editCROPSQUARE2.jpg

 Yi Jia (Celine) Chye

-Celine joined the lab as an undergraduate summer student in 2022, and returned to undertake Honours research focused on human neuron and Drosophila models of TDP-43 pathology.
+Celine joined the lab as an undergraduate summer student in 2022, and completed Honours (First Class) in 2024 focused on human neuron and Drosophila models of TDP-43 pathology.
+Celine now continues research with the lab including studies of mouse models of ALS.

 Hao (Donny) Wu